 Our analysis adds several insights to existing explanations.
-Because parties may prefer different levels of accuracy for different terms, their contract design reflects the relative importance of accuracy in the interpretation of any particular term, alongside their preferred measure of achieving this level of accuracy.
-We can therefore predict that, when accuracy in the interpretation of a certain term is of greater importance relative to other terms in the same agreement and when this level of accuracy cannot be achieved through investment in drafting or litigation alone, parties would use a mixture of precise and vague language to indicate their willingness to invest in both drafting in litigation to further increase accuracy in the interpretation of the term.
+Because parties may prefer different levels of accuracy for different terms, their contract design reflects the relative importance they place on accuracy in the interpretation of each specific term, as well as their preferred way of achieving this level of accuracy.
+We can therefore predict that, when accuracy in the interpretation of a certain term is of greater importance relative to other terms in the same agreement, and when this level of accuracy cannot be achieved through investment in drafting or litigation alone, parties would use a mixture of precise and vague language to indicate their willingness to invest in both drafting and litigation to further increase accuracy in the interpretation of the term.

-Before concluding, we offer two examples of actual contracting practices in which parties use mixture of vague and precise language in the same term, and that fit our prediction of a preference of greater accuracy: material adverse change (MAC) clauses in merger and acquisition agreements, and acceleration rights terms in loan agreements (Scott & Triantis, 2005; Choi & Triantis, 2010).
+Before concluding, we offer two examples of actual contracting practices in which parties use a mixture of vague and precise language in the same term, and that fit our prediction of a preference of greater accuracy: material adverse change (MAC) clauses in merger and acquisition agreements, and acceleration rights terms in loan agreements (Scott & Triantis, 2005; Choi & Triantis, 2010).

 Merger and acquisition agreements are typically bespoke agreements between sophisticated commercial parties.
-MAC clauses allocate the risk changes and events that adversely affect the target company in the time between agreement and closing.
+MAC clauses allocate the risk posed by changes and events that adversely affect the target company in the time between agreement and closing.
 That is, they determine what instances and behaviors would allow the buyer to walk away from the deal, thereby incentivizing the seller to manage the target company’s affairs efficiently during that period (Choi & Triantis, 2010).
-MAC clauses have the characteristics of Type A terms, because slight (and probable) errors in interpretation produce an over (under) inclusive interpretation that allows (disallow) the buyer to renege on the agreement against the parties’ shared intentions.
-Thus, slight errors in interpretation inefficiently allocate a risk of significant implication, suggesting that they can have a significant detrimental effect on the parties’ joint surplus (Choi & Triantis, 2010).
+MAC clauses have the characteristics of Type A terms, because slight and probable errors in interpretation produce an over-inclusive (under-inclusive) interpretation that allows (disallows) the buyer to renege on the agreement, against (in accordance with) the original intent of the agreement.
+Thus, slight errors in interpretation inefficiently allocate the risk of significant implications, suggesting that they can have a significant detrimental effect on the parties’ joint surplus (Choi & Triantis, 2010).

-Acceleration rights terms in loan agreements share similar characteristic to MAC terms.
-Here too, parties allocate the risk pertaining to events or behavior that increase the likelihood of the borrower’s default (Scott & Triantis, 2005).
-Accordingly, even relatively slight errors in the interpretation of the term produce a broader (narrower) acceleration rights then intended by the parties, and are likely to inefficiently allocate a significant risk to the detriment of the parties’ joint surplus.
+Acceleration rights terms in loan agreements share similar characteristics to MAC terms.
+Here, too, parties allocate the risk pertaining to events or behavior that increase the likelihood of the borrower’s default (Scott & Triantis, 2005).
+Accordingly, even relatively slight errors in the interpretation of the term produce a broader (or narrower) interpretation of acceleration rights than intended by the parties, and are likely to inefficiently allocate a significant degree of risk, to the detriment of the parties’ joint surplus.

-Following our analysis, then, parties would seek to achieve greater accuracy in the interpretation of MAC clauses and Acceleration rights terms.
-One way for parties to do so is by `using terms that combine a list of carefully and precisely worded contingencies, and then including in that list vague standards.
-Such contract design represents the mixture of investing in drafting and litigation, that indicates the parties’ preference for greater accuracy in interpretation.
+Based on our analysis, then, parties would seek to achieve greater accuracy in the interpretation of MAC clauses and Acceleration rights terms.
+One way for parties to do so is by using terms that combine a list of carefully and precisely worded contingencies, and then including in that list vague standards.
+Such contract design represents a mixture of investment in drafting and litigation, indicating the parties’ preference for greater accuracy in interpretation.
 And, indeed, this is what we find when looking at how MAC and acceleration rights terms are actually drafted.